 Grade: Grade 2 unused.
 Several years old.

 Colour: Medium brown on the outside.
-Various stunning shades of red on the inside, when cut or planed.
+Various stunning shades of red, pink or yellow on the inside, when cut or planed.

 Weight: Extremely heavy railway sleepers.
 Forklift or machine lifting only.
 120 - 140kg+ for a 2.6m x 300mm x 175mm length.